Volunteering at the

 Volunteers are always welcome, but the Guild encourages you to consider membership.
 Guild members are volunteers who agree to work 20 hours sometime during the course of the season and pay a $25.00 membership fee.
 In return members receive:

-To join us, just download and fill out the form below, and turn it in to the box office with your $25 membership fee.
+To join us, just download and fill out our Membership Form, and turn it in to the box office with your $25 membership fee.
 We will be in touch with you to discuss your interests.

 Open auditions are held before every RTG production so that interested community members may try out for plays.
 Previous acting experience is not required.
 Actors must attend all rehearsals and performances.
 The RTG does not use understudies.